mnadjit/notes/⚙️tech/🎓education/📓courses/Cisco_Identity_Services_Engine_(SISE)/Questions.md

 	- Advantage (Profiler, PxGrid, ...)
 	- Premium
 2. Is ISE installed and configured?
+3. Is our implementation stand-alone or multi-node?
-3. Is it integrated with AD already?
+4. Is it integrated with AD already?
-4.
+5.